- Feeling concerned? You’re not alone!

 “I spoke to my mum the other day.
 She was always worried about looking after her grandchildren as she was nervous about them having an asthma attack and wouldn’t know what to do.
 But now she’s confident in looking after them.” - Sarah Johnson, mum to two boys with asthma.

-Whoever you’re leaving your child with, whether it’s for an hour or an overnight stay, it’s important to let them know about your child’s asthma.
+Whoever you’re leaving your child with, whether it’s for an hour or an overnight stay, it’s important to let them know that your child has asthma.

 Most people, though, will take it seriously, and listen to what you have to say, and will want to get familiar with your child’s asthma so they can do a good job of looking after them.